MR-HIFU for Osteoma

 The trial protocol does not specify if you need to stop taking your current medications.
 However, it mentions that patients on prophylactic anticoagulation (blood thinners) are included, so it might be possible to continue some medications.
 It's best to discuss your specific medications with the trial team.

-What data supports the effectiveness of the MR-HIFU treatment for osteoma?
+What prior data suggests that MR-HIFU treatment is safe for osteoid osteoma?

 Who Is on the Research Team?